 “We can’t keep this up forever,” said Daisuke.
 The Galaxy Zephyr barrel-rolled to avoid ten tentacles converging.
 “How do we survive without the Wheel?”

-The Enemy Hurricane made a wide palm to smash them while signaling with its eyes.
+The Enemy Hurricane made a wide palm to smash them while signaling with its own countless eyes.
 “I might’ve!”

 “Not during your pilots’ mortal lives,” said Lucille as Eisu and Fumiko dodged the cosmic slap.
 The white wing wrapped the Wheel to dress the bulge like a bandage.
 “My parents were born decades after you fled Earth.
 You’d know them only as pilots of Zephyr-Blue, robot protector of the Milky Way!”

 The Enemy Hurricane grew legs to kick at the Galaxy Zephyr.
-“That robot destroyed hundreds of my planets!”
+“That robot destroyed thousands of my planets!”

 “Your planets were homogeneous and identical!”
 The Galaxy Zephyr deftly dodged each kick.
 “Did destroying them even matter?”

 “Of course!
 My planet-sized cells were humanity’s best!
-Your parents murdered humanity hundreds of times!
+Your parents murdered humanity thousands of times!
 I only destroyed the Earth after saving everyone worth saving!”

 “Sou, sou!”
 The Wheel had three white wing-spokes.
 “Were my parents worthy?
 Are they trapped in your disgusting consciousness?”